Peter of Narbonne (bishop of Albara)

-Peter of Narbonne was Bishop of Albara (south east of Antioch) from 1098–1100, after the Norman crusader army led by Robert of Normandy captured the city mostly inhabited by Muslims.
-Peter was ordained bishop as Peter I of Narbonne by John VII the Oxite, the (Greek) Eastern Orthodox Patriarch of Antioch.
-The appointment was made by the Patriarch because there was no Orthodox bishopric already established in Albara now populated by Christians.
+Peter of Narbonne was Bishop of Albara (south east of Antioch) from 1098–1100, after the Norman crusader army led by Robert Curthose captured the city mostly inhabited by Muslims.
+Peter was ordained bishop by John the Oxite, the (Greek) patriarch of Antioch.
+The appointment was made by the patriarch because there was no Orthodox bishopric already established in Albara now populated by Christians.
 The new Latin bishop's elevation marked the beginning of a Latin Church resident in the East, greatly encouraged by the Crusaders to see the local Greek ecclesiastics replaced by Latin ones.

-Peter of Narbonne's office was a precursor of the Latin Patriarchate of Antioch established two years later in Antioch headed by a Latin Patriarch, the first being Bernard of Valence named as first Latin Patriarch of Antioch, his rule extending from 1100 to 1135.
+Peter's office was a precursor of the Latin Patriarchate of Antioch established two years later in Antioch headed by a Latin patriarch, the first being Bernard of Valence.